derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 Strings are useful for defining names, event types, and messages among other things.
 Concrete examples of this are the use of `create` and `delete`, `click`, and the `alert` strings respectively.
 It is worth noting that double quoted and single quoted strings are valuable in different scenarios:

 - `"The artboard's size is too small."`
-- `"The artboard is too small", she said."`
+- `'"The artboard is too small," she said.'`

 There is one specific example from the `onDeleteArtboardButtonClick` function I'd like to call out: